nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-orm-javascript/index.md

     desexed: 0 } ]

 ```
-@TODO add Primus link

 Notice that Tommy is now fixed.
-No longer the stud bull!
+[No longer the stud bull!](https://www.youtube.com/watch?v=r4OhIU-PmB8)

 Also notice that we have two Keyboard cats because we ran the `create` method again.
 Let's address that with a `destroy` method. ("Destroy" sounds extreme, but `delete` is a reserved keyword in JavaScript.)

 ```js
 function destroy(id){